magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-1.md

 <!--- MC-35884-->

-*  Message queue consumer configuration has been extended with new parameters that help control consumers and save server resources and that potentially decrease consumer queue CPU consumption:
+*  Message queue consumer configuration has been extended with new parameters that help control consumers and save server resources and that potentially decrease consumer queue CPU consumption.
+See [Configure message queues]({{page.baseurl}}/guides/extension-dev-guide/message-queues/config-mq.html) for a description of the `maxIdleTime`, `sleep`, and `onlySpawnWhenMessageAvailable` parameters.

-   *  `maxIdleTime` defines the maximum waiting time in seconds for a new message from the queue.
-   *  `sleep` specifies time in seconds to sleep before checking if a new message is available in the queue.
-   *  `onlySpawnWhenMessageAvailable` identifies whether a consumer should be spawned only when an available message exists in the related queue.
-This setting is enabled globally by default for all consumers but can be configured per consumer.

 <!--- ENGCOM-7863-->